prevention-icon

 On completion of the termite inspection we explain our findings to you in detail then send you a comprehensive report.

-To book in a termite inspection before it’s too late, live chat now or phone us on 8371 1277.
+To book in for a termite inspection before it’s too late, chat to us live now or phone us on (08) 6117 1247.